solution-libre/puppet-boost/README.md

 ##### `prefix`

 Tells Puppet what is the first part of the Boost package name.
 Valid options: string.
-Default value: undef
+Default value: varies by operating system

 ##### `suffix`

 Tells Puppet what is the last part of the Boost package name.
 Valid options: string.
-Default value: undef
+Default value: varies by operating system

 ##### `suffix_dev`

 Tells Puppet what is the last part of the Boost header package name.
 Valid options: string.
-Default value: undef
+Default value: varies by operating system

 ##### `version`

 Tells Puppet what is the version part of the Boost package name.
 Only needed for Debian family OSes.
 Valid options: string.
-Default value: undef
+Default value: varies by operating system

 ## Limitations